 Technically and aesthetically, the National Geographic Orion

-Please click on the dates below to see the specific dates, fees, itinerary, inclusions, and exclusions.
+Please click on the dates below to see the specific dates, fees, itinerary, map, inclusions, and exclusions.

 Antarctica, South Georgia and the Falklands

-The ultimate Southern ocean experience, this 24-day, 21-night expedition takes you into majestically spectacular wildness.
-Not even the vast migrations of Africa can rival the awesomeness of seeing a king penguin colony of some 200,000+ individuals stretching as far as the eye can see.
+The ultimate Southern ocean experience, this expedition takes you into majestically spectacular wildness.
+Not even the vast migrations of Africa can rival the awesomeness of seeing a king penguin colony of tens of thousands of individuals stretching as far as the eye can see.
 Or albatross colonies that fill the windward edges of the remote islands they call home.
 You’ll have other rare sightings here too: massive, in both senses of the word, herds of elephant seals: and a wandering albatross stretching its 11-foot wings.
 It’s the impossible beauty of Antarctica exponentially increased by unimaginable numbers of animals.
 A not-be-missed polar experience, for those with the luxury of time.